SamKirkiles/COMP-527-Docker-Image/README.md

 # COMP 527 Docker Image

 Creates a docker container with SML and Tutch 0.53 pre installed.
+(The docker image is located in `.devcontainer`)

 ## Using Tutch with vim/emacs